thunderrabbit/robnugen-journal-entries/2016/05/01mayが始めた--state-of-my-life-address.md

 have not needed to go to work.
 I'm just going to ignore the little detail that I went to an empty classroom on Tuesday; derp.

-Today I discovered freeCodeCamp, and have just finished exercise 253.
+Today I discovered freeCodeCamp, and have just finished exercise 253.  (most of the first ones were sooper easy.)

 I used
 [.reduce() to find the longest word in a sentence](https://goo.gl/k7Q7UQ)